kolypto/campbell-biology/chapters/02-Chemical-Context-of-Life.md

 Atoms are made of protons, neutrons, electrons. **Protons** give the nucleus a positive charge. **Electrons** form a "cloud" of negative charge around the nucleus.
 This interaction keeps them together.

+Atoms are mostly empty space.
+The nucleus of an atom is very small: if an atom of He were the size of a football stadium, the nucleus would be the size of a pencil eraser in the center of the field, and the electrons would be like tiny gnats buzzing around the stadium.

 For atoms and subatomic particles, mass is measured in **daltons**.
 A dalton is the same as the *atomic mass unit*.
 Neutrons and protons have masses close to 1 dalton.
 Electrons are only about 1/2000-th that of a neutron, so we can ignore them.

 ### Atomic Mass and Number